LAN automation

 Consider a 192.168.199.0/24 pool.
 When LAN automation starts, a /26 pool is reserved for the DHCP addresses.
 In this example, 192.168.199.1 to 192.168.199.63 are reserved and assigned to VLAN 1 for the 10 devices.

-Next, a /30 pool is reserved for the point-to-point links, and a /27 pool is reserved for loopback addresses.
-Because there are 10 devices with two links each, a total of 2*10*4 = 80 IP addresses are reserved for point-to-point links and 10 loopback addresses are reserved.
+Next, a /27 pool is reserved for loopback addresses.
+If there is no shared IP pool, then this pool is used for point-to-point links as well.
+Because there are 10 devices with two links each, a total of 2*10*2 = 40 IP addresses are reserved for point-to-point links, and 10 loopback addresses are reserved.

 After LAN automation stops, the VLAN 1 IP addresses are released back to the pool, and 90 addresses are allocated for the LAN automation session.